Day Trip, Hiking, Kids, Missouri

 The Onondaga Cave Tour departs from the Visitor’s Center.
 You can make reservations online in advance or book them at the Visitor’s center.
 Capacity is limited though so it always helps to book in advance if you can.

 Tours run seven days a week from April 1 through October 31.
-There is a fee of $15 for adults, $9 for kids 6-12, and kids under 6 are free.
-(We managed to visit the last year that my daughter was free!)
+As of 2025, the fee is $23 for adults, $13 for kids 6-12, and kids under 6 are free.
+Military and seniors are $20.
+There is a combo tour option available to do Onondaga Tour and Cathedral Cave tour on the same day for a savings.

 Onondaga Cave State Park